rubocode/bookstore/introduction/index.md

 ## Introduction

+This Software System Definiton (SSD) is meant to illustrate a slightly novel approach to defining a System of Software (SOS).

+> It will define an essential aspects of an SOS for a Mom & Pop bookstore.
+> The whole thing is an excercise to capture and crystallize the novel approach.

 I was first introduced to _Software Requirements Specifications (SRS)_ after I joined Salomon Brothers as a Programmer Analyst as my first job after graduation.
 I had a few years of programming experience under my belt already.